 Apparently not, considering Miller ended up being a false prophet who set the date for the return of Christ in 1843.

-After the passing of 1843, the date shifted to, specifically, October 22, 1844.
-This thanks to the help of Samuel Snow, a Millerite who believed he was the return of Elijah the Prophet before the second coming.
-This number came in the summer of 1844 which led to what is known as the 7 Month Movement period of the SDA Church’s history.
-It was during this time that Ellen White claimed to be shown by God, in vision, that:
+After the passing of March 21, 1844, the date then shifted to October 22 of that year.
+This thanks to the help of Samuel Snow, a Millerite who believed he was the return of Elijah the Prophet before the Second Coming.
+This number came in the summer of 1844 which led to what is known as the Seven Month Movement—which culminated in the October 22, 1844 disappointment.

 After the Great Disappointment in 1844, William Miller humbly accepted his errors.
 While he still affirmed the imminent return of Christ, he put his date speculations to rest.
 Sylvester Bliss, in his 1853 Memoirs of William Miller, documents down Miller’s public statement on the subject: